ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ WhiteRoom.apk is an optimised positional tracking scene which should run smoothly on all devices even the S7.
 See option 1 on how to install.

 ++ HelloARCore.apk is a small non GearVR app which can help you understand the scanning process of the ARCore app.
-This apk doesn't need to be signed but the ARCore app must be installed.
+This apk doesn't need to be signed because it isn`t a GearVR app, but the ARCore app must be installed.
 ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf).

 You have four options to get positional tracking to run on your phone and GearVR.
 I listed them in order of ease of use.
 For all options you have to download and install the ARCore app via the Play Store. https://play.google.com/store/apps/details?id=com.google.ar.core.